Pauline oliveros

 Composer, inventor, philosopher, musician, writer, teacher & pioneer

-The centerpiece of Long Beach Opera’s 2024-2025 performances, the life of Pauline Oliveros stretches beyond definition.
+The cornerstone of Long Beach Opera’s 2024-2025 performances, the life of Pauline Oliveros stretches beyond definition.
 Join us as we explore the beautiful introspection of this titan of experimental music.

 Pauline oliveros Bio